zaphosting/docs/docs/cs2-firststeps-connect.md

 ---
 id: cs2-firststeps-connect
 title: "Counter-Strike 2: Connect to the server"
-description: Information about various ways on how to connect to your Counter-Strike 2 server from ZAP-Hosting
+description: "Information about various ways on how to connect to your Counter-Strike 2 server from ZAP-Hosting"
 sidebar_label: Connect to the server
 services:
   - gameserver-cs2